LatamLink/latamlink.io/docs/cli.md

 `cleos` is a command line tool that interacts with the API REST exposed by nodeos.
 The developers also can use code to implement and test EOSIO's Smart Contracts.

-## Instalation
+## Installation

 `cleos` is distributed as part of EOSIO.
-In order to install `cleos` follow the instructions written in the EOSIO's software instalation section.
+In order to install `cleos` follow the instructions written in the EOSIO's software installation section.

 ## How to use Cleos